CH-YanikH/Project_TicTacToeWithKI/README.md

-# Project TicTacToe with a AI
+# Project TicTacToe with AI
 ## Description
 This project is a personal endeavor to create a TicTacToe game with an artificial intelligence (AI) opponent, allowing users to play against it.
 Developed during the first year of my training program as part of a project day, the game was built using C# and Windows Forms.